VasanthVanan/vasanth-vanan-portfolio/content/conferences.md

     <div class="description">
         - attended "Defending Against API Attacks" by Hitesh B and learnt about OWASP's top 10 API threats. <br>
         - participated in the fun class of "Initial Actions on Active Directory Targets" by Tinker Secor and <br> learnt active directory dumps, SYSVOL access and and discovering hidden remnants.<br>
-        - Networked with leading cybersecurity professionals and experts from various companies. <br>
+        - networked with leading cybersecurity professionals and experts from various companies. <br>
         - won a book, 'The Art of Cyberwarfare' for collecting all the stamps.
     </div>
 </div>